Have you ever wondered how Amazon merchants selling $2 items can possibly make a profit? The truth is that they are not.

 As you can tell from this post, there are many factors involved in calculating your true Amazon fees.

-And one of the most important tasks to get right is to figure out your true profitability after all expenses.
+And one of the most important tasks to get right is to figure out your true net profit after all expenses.

-Make sure you do your analysis BEFORE you start sourcing products to sell and BEFORE you start selling on Amazon.
+Make sure you do your analysis BEFORE you start sourcing products to sell and BEFORE you create an Amazon listing.

 Remember, most Amazon sellers are losing money because they don’t take into account the hidden costs.